-- modifications or clarifications that are required are specifically identified at the Full Board meeting, - The research and the Researcher's response materials shall be reviewed at a Full Board meeting, - Upon consideration of the research along with the response from the Researcher, at the Full Board meeting, the REB should issue its final decision (approved, approved with modifications, deferral or disapproved), - Researcher responses must be received and reviewed at a Full Board meeting.
+- the Full Board meeting, - The research and the Researcher's response materials shall be reviewed at a Full Board meeting, - Upon consideration of the research along with the response from the Researcher, at the Full Board meeting, the REB should issue its final decision (approved, approved with modifications, deferral or disapproved), - Researcher responses must be received and reviewed at a Full Board meeting.
 The approval date is defined according to local REB procedures.
 The expiry date of the REB approval is calculated from this date; however, the approval letter is not issued until all the conditions for approval have been met.